Banshu-miki cutlery Banshu miki uchihamono

-After hammering out the distortions of quenching, tempering an important process is carried out.
-By strictly following the tempering process, the blade becomes shiny; after tempering with oil, the blade is rinsed with water, salted at a temperature of 150℃ and then tempered again.
+After hammering out the deformations from quenching, tempering is carried out.
+This is an important process as it brings out the lustre of the blade.
+First, the blade is tempered with oil and rinsed with water.
+Next, it is placed in salt at a temperature of 150℃ and then tempered again.

-The blade, which is heated and tempered repeatedly, is then ground again and in the final process, by carefully polishing the edge the blade is given a an extremely sharp edge and finished.
+The blade, which is heated, forged, and tempered repeatedly, is then polished again in the final process.
+The blade becomes sharp by carefully polishing the edge and tip.